KyleRego/anki_record/README.md

 - Validation logic of what makes the note valid based on the note type's card templates and fields
 - Work on adding media support
   - The checksum calculation for notes will need to be updated to account for HTML in the content
+- Specs need to be refactored to be more DRY and also start using doubles to improve performance

 ### Release checklist
 - Update changelog